 Have you ever wondered exactly how to eat a cherimoya?

-I’ll show you how to enjoy a delicious, custardy cherimoya as well as answer commonly asked questions about this delicious fruit!
+I’ll show you the best way to enjoy a delicious, custardy cherimoya, as well as answer commonly asked questions about this flavorful fruit!

 What is a cherimoya?

-Cherimoya fruit (also called chirimoya and custard apple) are custardy, heart-shaped fruits that have a greenish skin and creamy, white flesh.
+Cherimoya fruit (also called chirimoya) is a custardy, heart-shaped fruit with greenish skin and creamy, white flesh.

-They’re native to Central and South America but can grow in many tropical and subtropical climates.
-In the US, they are often grown in Florida, California, and Hawaii.
+In the US, they are often grown in Florida, southern California, and Hawaii.

 Cherimoyas look a little like small dragon eggs with the patterned overlapping “scales” on their skin.
 They usually weigh about ½ to 1 pound, although they can grow as large as 6 pounds!